Updated January 2020

 - Rooms: The rooms are large and have a condo-type setup.
 They have living rooms, full kitchens, a bedroom that has a sliding door to separate the living area/kitchen, large soaker bathtub, large shower area, dual bathroom sinks, a separate room for the toilet, and even a washer/dryer.

-- Restaurants/Food options: There is one main restaurant at the Gansevoort called Stelle (it’s right next to the pool), where the complimentary breakfast is daily but you can also go for lunch or dinner.
-There is also the beachside restaurant (we didn’t try it) and food service poolside (which was good).
+- Restaurants/Food options: The main restaurant is called Stelle (it’s right next to the main central pool), where the complimentary breakfast is daily but you can also go for lunch or dinner.
+There is also the beachside restaurant Zest and food service poolside and on the beach (Pink Bar).
 The dinner at Stelle was very good, especially the steak and lamb.
 We looked forward to going there pretty much every night!